 Data submitted via our website is temporarily stored in our secured site files, before being exported to our dedicated research support team for the purposes of contacting the clients.
 We take all sensible precautions to ensure that our site files and email clients are secure at all times, and we only store any client research data in those systems for as long as is necessary.
-Our research support team is based exclusively in the United Kingdom, and is made up only of direct employees of Legalease Ltd. We never allow any identifiable client data to be processed by any third party service provider.
+Our research support team is based exclusively in the United Kingdom, and is made up only of direct employees of Legalease Ltd.

 Nobody outside the client research team has access to identifiable data or contact information for clients without their express permission.

 How long is this data stored, and when is it deleted?